The Story of Baltic Cable

 Agreement to invest in Greenlink

-Baltic Cable AB and Equitix signed an agreement with Partners Group, acting on behalf of its clients, to acquire Greenlink Interconnector (Greenlink).
-Greenlink connects Ireland with the wider European transmission network, further integrating European energy markets and facilitating decarbonization.
+Baltic Cable AB and Equitix signed an agreement with Partners Group to acquire Greenlink Interconnector (Greenlink).
+Greenlink connects Ireland with Great Britain and, in extension, with the wider European transmission network, further integrating European energy markets and facilitating decarbonization.